Disney Springs is entering its next era — here’s what’s changing this summer (Update)

 New rules for getting around

-Anyone visiting Disney Springs should also be aware of new transportation verification procedures beginning June 28.
+Anyone visiting Disney Springs should also be aware of new transportation verification procedures which began June 28.

 Those boarding Disney Resort buses or the Sassagoula River Cruise from Disney Springs will be asked to provide proof of a resort stay or a qualifying dining or experience reservation at their destination resort.